-This one pot Vegetarian Korma is absolutely loaded with veggies like zucchini, bell pepper, cauliflower, carrot and onion.
-Everything is cooked in a flavourful curry based cream sauce dotted with cashews for extra flavour and texture.
+This vegetable korma recipe is absolutely loaded with veggies like zucchini, bell pepper, cauliflower, carrot and onion.
+Everything is cooked in a flavourful curry cream sauce and there are cashews for extra flavour and texture.
 Forget takeaway and make this deliciousness at home!

 Hi friends!
 What’s up?
 So, we had quite the wind storm around here this past weekend.
-There were sustained winds of over 100km for about three hours and even reports of winds at 180km!!
-There were power outages and everything.
+It was super windy with power outages.

-It was unfortunate, too, because our city was hosting the Canadian men’s curling championship so I’m sure there were lots of visitors to our province; they had the pleasure of experiencing the lovely weather we were having #sarcastic.
+It was unfortunate, too, because our city was hosting the Canadian men’s curling championship so I’m sure there were lots of visitors to our province.

 Anyways, onwards and upwards.
 Let’s talk food.
 My favourite topic!
-And I have a super flavourful one for you guys today – an easy veggie korma recipe!
+And I have a super flavourful one for you today; it’s an easy veggie korma recipe!

-Korma is a popular curry based dish originating from India.
-There’s usually vegetables (and sometimes (but not always) a protein, like chicken), along with a spiced sauce made with yogurt, cream and/or stock.
+Korma is a popular curry dish originating from India.
+There’s usually vegetables (and sometimes, but not always, a protein, like chicken), along with a spiced sauce made with yogurt, cream and/or broth.

 There’s a local Indian restaurant around here that has a vegetable curry with veggies, similar to this recipe.
 When we have ordered the dish in the past, while it’s always tasty, sometimes the sauce to veggie ratio is off, ya know?

-While I do love that sauce (because it’s super creamy), I also want substance, i.e. lots of veggies.
-I started making my own and it’s always delish!
+While I do love that sauce (because it’s super creamy), I also want substance, meaning lots of veggies.
+I started making my own and it’s delicious!
 Plus, you know that homemade is always best.

-So, what makes homemade vegetarian korma so great?
+So, what makes homemade veggie korma so great?

 - It’s easily customizable!
-For instance – add more of a particular veg and less of another (if that’s what you like) and you can make it as spicy as you prefer.
+For instance, add more of a particular vegetable and less of another (if that’s what you like) and you can make it as spicy as you prefer.

 - It tastes amazing!

-Sold yet 😉 ?
 I could seriously eat this veggie korma every week.
 I’ve made so many times and it’s always a favourite.
-There’s absolutely no meat in here and, honestly, you are not gonna miss it one peck.

-- A bunch of veggies, like bell pepper, carrot, potato, zucchini and cauliflower (use what you have on hand)
+- A bunch of veggies, such as onion, bell pepper, carrot, potato, zucchini and cauliflower

 - Aromatics like onion, garlic and ginger (as well as seasonings)